rysavy-ondrej/Ironstone/README.md

-# LwM2M Demonstration
+# IRONSTONE

-The demonstration consists of the following items:
+Contains various experimental implementations related to IRONSTONE project.

-* Smart Metering - Node.js project that provides a simple LwM2M client-server application simulating smart electricity metering solution.
+## SmartMetering
-* Parser - contains CoAP and LwM2M TLV parsers generated from Kaitai specification.
-C++ parsers are generated from the specification.
+The demonstration CoAP/LwM2M environment.
+It consists of a single server equipped with a simple UI to present information read from multiple clients.
+Each client provides measurement values for a number of households.

-* Data - source data set, mainly used for running the simulation.
+## Methods / Detection
-* Pcaps - collection of LwM2M packet captures.
+The solution consists of anomaly detection methods for IoT networks.